 Better Plants.
 Better Advice.
 Better Results.

 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 It is a good choice for attracting bees, butterflies and hummingbirds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

-Canary Island Sage is recommended for the following landscape applications;
+Lancelot Canary Island Sage is recommended for the following landscape applications;

 - Mass Planting

 - Border Edging

 - General Garden Use

 - Groundcover

 - Container Planting

-Canary Island Sage in bloom Photo courtesy of NetPS Plant Finder Planting & Growing Canary Island Sage will grow to be about 3 feet tall at maturity extending to 5 feet tall with the flowers, with a spread of 4 feet.
-When grown in masses or used as a bedding plant, individual plants should be spaced approximately 3 feet apart.
+Planting & Growing

+Lancelot Canary Island Sage will grow to be about 3 feet tall at maturity, with a spread of 30 inches.
+When grown in masses or used as a bedding plant, individual plants should be spaced approximately 24 inches apart.
 Although it's not a true annual, this plant can be expected to behave as an annual in our climate if left outdoors over the winter, usually needing replacement the following year.
 As such, gardeners should take into consideration that it will perform differently than it would in its native habitat.

-This plant should only be grown in full sunlight.
+Lancelot Canary Island Sage in bloom Photo courtesy of NetPS Plant Finder This plant should only be grown in full sunlight.
 It prefers to grow in average to dry locations, and dislikes excessive moisture.
 It may require supplemental watering during periods of drought or extended heat.
+To help this plant achive its best flowering performance, periodically apply a flower-boosting fertilizer from early spring through into the active growing season.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
-This species is not originally from North America.
-It can be propagated by division.
-Canary Island Sage is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
+This is a selected variety of a species not originally from North America.
+It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.
+Lancelot Canary Island Sage is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
 With its upright habit of growth, it is best suited for use as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
 It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.